ska-sa/tango-simlib/README.rst

     $ pip install .

-This package is be available on *PYPI*, allowing
+This package is available on *PYPI*, allowing

 .. code-block:: bash